 There are tons more points of interest on the island than one day will allow; however, I thought I'd share a few alternatives to what we did.

 If you prefer to try malasadas (Portuguese doughnuts), head to Leonard's Bakery instead of Kona Coffee Purveyors for breakfast.
 Leonard's is open from 5:30 a.m. to 7 p.m. daily.

 If you came to Honolulu from the east, such as the mainland United States, Canada, or Europe, then jetlag may have you waking up very early.

-Consider taking advantage of this by doing a sunrise hike at Diamond Head crater.
+Consider taking advantage of this by doing a sunrise hike at the Diamond Head crater.
 We did this on a different day than our drive around Oahu and used Uber.

 It was a 30-minute hike to the top of the crater, and the views were gorgeous.
 Allow 15-20 minutes to get back down.
 Check the official website for travel advisories and hours.

 I recommend leaving Pearl Harbor for another day, as you must reserve a time slot for the USS Arizona.
 And visiting the USS Missouri battleship alone can take an additional hour or two.